Tarena International (NASDAQ:TEDU) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Tarena International (NASDAQ:TEDU – Free Report) in a report published on Tuesday morning.
-The brokerage issued a strong-buy rating on the business services provider’s stock.
+StockNews.com initiated coverage on shares of Tarena International (NASDAQ:TEDU – Free Report) in a research note published on Wednesday morning.
+The firm issued a strong-buy rating on the business services provider’s stock.

-Tarena International (NASDAQ:TEDU – Get Free Report) last issued its quarterly earnings data on Monday, June 12th.
+Tarena International (NASDAQ:TEDU – Get Free Report) last announced its quarterly earnings data on Monday, June 12th.
 The business services provider reported ($0.68) earnings per share (EPS) for the quarter.
-The firm had revenue of $56.08 million during the quarter.
-Tarena International had a negative return on equity of 0.46% and a net margin of 0.32%.
+The company had revenue of $56.08 million for the quarter.
+Tarena International had a net margin of 0.32% and a negative return on equity of 0.46%.

 Tarena International, Inc, through its subsidiaries, provides professional education services through full-time and part-time classes under the Tarena brand in the People's Republic of China.
 It operates through two segments, IT Professional Education; and IT-focused Supplementary STEAM Education Services.